Kesse8401/TicTacToe/README.md

 3. Tests

 This project does not include any tests, as it structure is fairly simple and including tests would unnecessarily overcomplicate it.
-Tests would be added further down the line, as my understanding of ecosystem improves.
+Tests would be added further down the line, as my understanding of the ecosystem improves.